mykter/afl-training/environment/README.md

 First create a VPC with a public subnet, and a firewall rule that allows inbound ssh (22).

-If you want to receive passwords on a machine also running in this network, then create a tiny instance and a firewall rule that allows internal inbound connections on a port such as 1234.

-        $ gcloud compute firewall-rules create allow-workshop-pass \
-                --allow=tcp:1234 --direction=INGRESS --network=grayhat --target-tags=controller --source-tags=student
-        $ gcloud compute instances create controller \
-                --machine-type=e2-micro --no-service-account --no-scopes \
-                --network-interface=private-network-ip=10.13.37.2,network=grayhat,subnet=main \
-                --tags=controller \
-                --description="password manager"

 Create a template for an n2-standard-4 which gives a student 4 cores & 16gb RAM for ~\$0.2/hour.
 The template can specify the VM should use a container OS and run the container, which is a lovely feature.